 What does it mean to mark up a payment transaction?

-Markup is the portion of the payment processing fee that’s split between the acquiring bank, acquiring processor, and/or the payment facilitator.
-When your business begins accepting payments for other customers, you’re able to tack on an additional fee to each transaction that goes to your business.
+Markup is the portion of the processing fee that’s split between the acquiring bank, acquiring processor, and/or the payment facilitator.
+When your business starts offering SaaS payments for other customers, you’re able to tack on an additional fee to each transaction that goes to your business.

 How SaaS platforms can maximize revenue with payments